An Overview of Aygestin – Uses and Benefits of the Synthetic Progestin Hormone

 Aygestin works by reducing the growth of endometrial tissue outside the uterus and suppressing inflammation.
 By doing so, it can alleviate pain and reduce the severity of symptoms associated with endometriosis.
 Aygestin can also prevent further development of endometrial tissue outside the uterus.

-See also The Role of Arimidex and Other Common Women's Health Drugs
+See also The Impact of Danazol and Other Women's Health Drugs - A Comprehensive Guide

 Use of Aygestin for Abnormal Uterine Bleeding